History of the Belgian Tervuren

 Although there almost surely were a few Tervuren In the United States before 1950, the first Tervuren brought to this country for breeding purposes were imported in 1953.
 Because the Tervuren was regarded to be a color variety of the Belgian Sheepdog, these first Imports were registered as Belgian Sheepdogs.
 In fact, the Tervuren still is considered to be a variety of Belgian Sheepdog in other countries.

 In 1959, however, the American Kennel Club chose to grant the Belgian Tervuren status as a separate breed.
 At that time there was a small handful of Tervuren owners in the country, and in 1960, they formed the first national breed club, the Belgian Tervuren Club.
 There were about 12 charter members.
-Since that modest beginning, the club has grown to a membership of over 1000 persons.
-Its name has been changed to the "American Belgian Tervuren Club" (ABTC), and it has been granted formal recognition by the AKC as the parent club of the breed.
+Since that modest beginning, the club has grown include members across the United States.
+The name was changed to the “American Belgian Tervuren Club” (ABTC) when it was granted formal recognition by the AKC as the parent club of the breed.

 A History of the Belgian Shepherd Dog by Lee Jiles

 The Belgian Shepherds section from the 1894 landmark book “Les Races de Chiens by Adolphe Reul is available in a downloadable pdf file, courtesy of Kathy Champine of the Belgian Sheepdog Club of America (BSCA).
 In French

 Rival’s Story – first AKC CH OTCH MACH Belgian Tervuren